Fried Grit Cakes Recipe

 - Let it cool to room temperature, then refrigerate overnight.

 - Next day, cut into serving size

-- Dredge in egg, then the flour, dredge again in the egg and cover in breadcrumbs
+- Dredge in egg, then the flour (with salt and pepper added), dredge again in the egg and cover in breadcrumbs

 - Fry each side app.
 4-5 minutes, until golden brown.